peterzimon/docs-api/handlebars-themes/helpers/lang.md

 ---
 title: "lang"
 date: "2018-10-01"
-meta_title: "Handlebars Theme Helpers: lang"
+meta_title: "Ghost Handlebars Theme Helpers: lang"
 meta_description: "Discover how to output languages in a Ghost theme using the {{lang}} Handlebars helper.
 Read more about Ghost themes! 👻"
 keywords:
     - api